SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

 - Xporter needs to communicate with both UconDB DB (postgres) and MongoDB to run
 - What Xporter does:
   - First moves the files
-  - Then tries to make metadata and write to JSON file --> needs RunHistory DB to grab configuration name/information, looks into root file for number of events, parses   the file name for run number, what data stream (used for file families) and calculates a checksum used for transfers
+  - Then tries to make metadata and write to JSON file:
+    - [offline_run_history.py](https://github.com/SBNSoftware/sbndaq-xporter/blob/develop/Xporter/offline_run_history.py) queries RunHistory DB to grab configuration name/information
+    - [X_SAM_metadata.py](https://github.com/SBNSoftware/sbndaq-xporter/blob/develop/Xporter/X_SAM_metadata.py) looks into root file for number of events, parses the file name for run number, what data stream (used for file families) and calculates a checksum used for transfers

 - Example of metadata file:
   {